yennetiuday/movieApi/README.md

 ### <ins>Goal of the application</ins>

-- Movies API to get movie details based on inputted criteria year/genre/actor/ratings and add it to Watch List
+- Movies API to get movie details based on inputted criteria year/genre/actor/ratings and add or delete movies to watch list for user

 ### <ins>Movies API Business Requirements</ins>